 Rising Operational Costs

-While it’s obvious that the Netflix model of releasing an astronomical amount of content has been successful so far, it comes at the cost of ever-rising production and operating expenses.
+While Netflix’s model of releasing an astronomical amount of content has been successful so far, it comes at the cost of ever-rising production and operating expenses.
 This was sustainable as the number of subscribers (and, by extension, revenue) increased at pace with rising costs.
-However, with growth stalling, the company might have to consider reducing the quantity of new content they offer and focus on producing higher-quality content.
+However, with growth stalling, the company might have to consider reducing its new content and focusing on producing higher-quality content.

 Conclusion

-However, all this may be poised to change with the recent upsurge in the popularity of several alternative streaming services, coupled with the reduced cost competitiveness of the Netflix platform and several financial cracks which are beginning to show in the Netflix business model.
+However, all this may be poised to change with the recent upsurge in the popularity of several alternative streaming services, coupled with the reduced cost competitiveness of the Netflix platform and several financial cracks that are beginning to show in the Netflix business model.

-All this might just be another hurdle for the platform to overcome on its path to greatness, or the beginning of a continuing trend that will eventually see it lose its dominance in the streaming industry.
+This is another hurdle for the platform to overcome on its path to greatness, or the beginning of a continuing trend that will eventually see it lose its dominance in the streaming industry.
 Without trying to make any predictions, one thing is for sure: The company was instrumental in changing how we consume TV shows and movies, possibly forever.